 (b) If you received a proxy form from your intermediary, you may vote by authorizing a person other than the management representatives of the Corporation named in the form of proxy to vote your Common Shares.
-If you choose this option, complete, sign (if unsigned by the intermediary) and return the proxy form in accordance with your intermediary's instructions.
+Return the form of proxy in accordance with your intermediary's instructions.
 A person appointed as a proxyholder need not be a shareholder of the Corporation, but must attend the Meeting and vote on your behalf in order for your votes to be counted.